kwonus/Quelle/Quelle-AVX.md

 This would export all found verses in Genesis from the most previous search as html

-@set format=html
+@set %format=html

 @print $* Genesis  > my-search-genesis.output.html

-This would export all verses in Genesis, independent of any search criteria) as md
+This would export all verses in Genesis, independent of any search criteria) as markdown

-@set format=md
+@set %format=md

 @print Genesis:1  > gen.md